On this page10 sections

 2. Run migrations

 mcp-rune ships migrations as data under the @mcp-rune/mcp-rune/db/migrations subpath import.
-The analysis tables (analysis_memories, ingested_records) are tagged feature: 'analysis' — apply them conditionally:
+The analysis tables (analysis_memories, ingested_records, ingested_edges) are tagged feature: 'analysis' — apply them conditionally:

 import { migrations } from '@mcp-rune/mcp-rune/db/migrations'